riscv/sail-riscv/README.md

 engineer-friendly language, much like earlier vendor pseudocode, but more precisely defined and with tooling to support a wide range of use-cases.
 <p>

-Given a Sail specification, the tool can type-check it, generate documentation snippets (in LaTeX or AsciiDoc), generate an executable emulators, show specification coverage, generate versions of the ISA for relaxed memory model tools, support automated instruction-sequence test generation, generate  theorem-prover definitions for interactive proof (in Isabelle, HOL4, and Coq), support proof about binary code (in Islaris), and (in progress) generate a reference ISA model in SystemVerilog that can be used for formal hardware verification.
+Given a Sail specification, the tool can type-check it, generate documentation snippets (in LaTeX or AsciiDoc), generate executable emulators, show specification coverage, generate versions of the ISA for relaxed memory model tools, support automated instruction-sequence test generation, generate  theorem-prover definitions for interactive proof (in Isabelle, HOL4, and Coq), support proof about binary code (in Islaris), and (in progress) generate a reference ISA model in SystemVerilog that can be used for formal hardware verification.
 <p>